mohalat/FastAPI/README.md

 ### Installation Requirements
 -Python 3.7 or higher

 -FastAPI

 -Uvicorn

 -Pandas

 -Scikit-learn

 -Matplotlib

 -Seaborn

 -scipy

 Step 1: Clone the repository -->

 git clone <repository-url>

 cd <repository-directory>

 Step 2: Install dependencies:
-Create a virtual environment and install the required dependencies using pip: python3 -m venv myenv source myenv/bin/activate  # On Windows, use `venv\Scripts\activate` pip install -r requirements.txt
+Create a virtual environment and install the required dependencies using pip:

+python3 -m venv myenv

+source myenv/bin/activate  # On Windows, use `venv\Scripts\activate`

+pip install -r requirements.txt

-Step 3: Run the FastAPI server
+Step 3: Run the FastAPI server:
-To start the FastAPI application, run the following command: uvicorn mlapi:app --reload.
+To start the FastAPI application, run the following command:

+uvicorn mlapi:app --reload.

 This will start the FastAPI app locally at http://127.0.0.1:8000.

 Copy URL and paste it in a new browser and add /docs eg. http://127.0.0.1:8000/docs to  access the API.

 ### API Usage
 -Endpoint: /predict

 -Method: POST

 This endpoint allows you to make predictions using a specified model.